Callmevbdu/alx-system_engineering-devops/0x16-api_advanced/README.md

 * All your files must be executable
 * The length of your files will be tested using wc
 * All your modules should have a documentation (python3 -c 'print(__import__("my_module").__doc__)')
-* You must use the Requests module for sending HTTP requests to the Reddit API
+* You must use the requests module for sending HTTP requests to the Reddit API